d2l-ai/d2l-en/chapter_recurrent-neural-networks/lstm.md

 # Long Short Term Memory (LSTM)
 :label:`chapter_lstm`

 The challenge to address long-term information preservation and short-term input skipping in latent variable models has existed for a long time.
-One of the earliest approaches to address this was the LSTM by [Hochreiter and Schmidhuber, 1997](http://papers.nips.cc/paper/1215-lstm-can-solve-hard-long-time-lag-problems.pdf).
+One of the earliest approaches to address this was the LSTM :cite:`Hochreiter.Schmidhuber.1997`.
 It shares many of the properties of the Gated Recurrent Unit (GRU) and predates it by almost two decades.
 Its design is slightly more complex.

 Arguably it is inspired by logic gates of a computer.
 To control a memory cell we need a number of gates.
 One gate is needed to read out the entries from the cell (as opposed to reading any other cell).
 We will refer to this as the *output* gate.
 A second gate is needed to decide when to read data into the cell.
 We refer to this as the *input* gate.
 Lastly, we need a mechanism to reset the contents of the cell, governed by a *forget* gate.
 The motivation for such a design is the same as before, namely to be able to decide when to remember and when to ignore inputs into the latent state via a dedicated mechanism.
 Let's see how this works in practice.

 ## Gated Memory Cells